kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - ResourceSlice: Small increase per device with `sharingAffinity` — the `parameterKeys` field adds up to 8 fully-qualified key names (capped by `SharingAffinityParameterKeysMaxSize = 8`)
-- ResourceClaim: Small increase when claims include a `StructuredParameters` opaque config entry with affinity values (up to 8 string-valued attributes, matching the device-side cap)
+- ResourceClaim: Small increase when claims include a `Structured` config entry with affinity values (up to 8 string-valued parameters, matching the device-side cap)

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

 Negligible.
-The Filter phase decodes the `StructuredParameters` opaque config payload once per candidate device (bounded by payload size and 8-key cap).
+The Filter phase reads the typed `Structured.Parameters` map once per candidate device (bounded by the 8-key cap).
 The affinity comparison itself is O(k) where k ≤ 8 — a map lookup per key.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?